 The following is a list of the minimum requirements that must be met prior to being able to book in for an occupational therapy driving assessment:

 1. License: You must have a current and valid driver’s license from the state in which you live.
 This may include a Class-C (car) license OR a valid learner’s permit.
+Licenses which have been cancelled or suspended are NOT valid.
 If you are unsure if your license remains current and valid, please contact the transport authority in your state.

-2. Medical Condition Notification: By law, you (or your doctor) must have notified the transport authority of your medical condition.
+2. Medical Condition Notification: By law, you must notify the transport authority of your long-term or permanent medical conditions.
 Failure to do so can impact the validity of your insurance in the event of an accident.
+If you are a learner driver, this means telling the transport department of your medical condition or disability when you apply for your learner’s permit.
+If you are already a driver and have a new medical condition or disability, you must notify the transport department of this.
 You can do this in person at a Service Centre.
-Specifically,
+How this is done differs slightly in QLD and NSW:

 IN NEW SOUTH WALES: Please present to a Service NSW Centre to notify the RMS of your condition in person.
 Alternatively, your doctor can notify the RMS online.